module Bytes: BytesLabelsval length : bytes -> int

 val get_utf_8_uchar : t -> int -> Uchar.utf_decode

-decodes an UTF-8 character at index i
+get_utf_8_uchar b i decodes an UTF-8 character at index i in

 val set_utf_8_uchar : t -> int -> Uchar.t -> int

-set_utf_8_uchar b i u
+set_utf_8_uchar b i u UTF-8 encodes u at index i in b

-and returns the number of bytes n
+and returns the number of bytes n that were written starting

-there was not enough space to encode u
+at i.
+If n is 0 there was not enough space to encode u

-was left untouched.
+at i and b was left untouched.
 Otherwise a new character can

-be encoded at i + n
+be encoded at i + n.

 val is_valid_utf_8 : t -> bool

-if and only if b
+is_valid_utf_8 b is true if and only if b contains valid

 UTF-8 data.